Focusing

 How do you practice Focusing?

-Once you learn Focusing, you can practice Focusing alone and in Focusing partnerships – both powerful self-helping & self-healing methods.
-You can also pactice Focusing with a Focusing Practitioner, who can guide you towards using Focusing more effectively and developing your Focusing skills.
-The steps and principles of Focusing can be also used to enhance any kind of talking or body therapy, coaching, consultation or creative activities.
-Focusing naturally is very intrinsic to how people are when they are at their best, which means that you can use your Focusing skills in most areas of life where you want some progress and making more of your natural abilities.
+You can practice Focusing alone and in partnerships – both powerful self-helping & self-healing methods.
+You can also pactice it with a Focusing Practitioner, who can guide you towards using this practice more effectively and developing your skills.
+The steps and principles can be also used to enhance any kind of talking or body therapy, coaching, consultation or creative activities.
+Focusing naturally is very intrinsic to how people are when they are at their best.
+This means that you can use your Focusing skills in most areas of life where you want some progress and making more of your natural abilities.

 What is the difference between Focusing sessions and counselling?

 You can bring the same life issues to Focusing as you would to counselling and therapy.
 I will ask you about what brings you to the session and what you want to get out of it, but I do not need to know the details of your past or current life.
-You can keep private whatever you want to stay private.
-You can also talk about it if you want.
-You are not not necessarily committed to arrange regular sessions – you can contact me to book sessions whenever you feel you need them.
+You can keep private whatever you want to stay private and also talk about it if you want.
+It is not necessary to arrange regular sessions – you can contact me to book sessions whenever you feel you need them.

 The Guest House: A Poem